 If you are, then I’d say “It depends.”
 It depends on many factors.
 If you have the finances to make the leap, that’s great.
 But do you really need to spend that extra money?
 And is the difference really worth it?

-They may not be cutting-edge, but they will still take great photos and let you decide whether full frame is the road you want to go down.
+They may not be cutting-edge, but they will still take great photos and let you decide whether a full-frame is the road you want to go down.